 In the latest instalment of our Women in COG series, we caught up with Dr Magdalena Skipper, Editor in Chief of Nature, to learn more about her experiences as a woman in science, and why she chose to move away from research, and into the field of scientific publishing.

-Watch the full recording HERE or read our summary of the event below.
+Watch the full recording of the event from the 23rd September, 2021, or read our summary of the conversation below.

 Scientific curiosity comes naturally to children, but not all maintain their fascination in the natural world into adulthood.
 Dr Magdalena Skipper’s innate inquisitiveness endured long beyond her early years, with her continued hunger for knowledge and problem-solving drawing her further into the world of science.
 Magdalena received overwhelming support and encouragement from her family, instilling the confidence that gender was not a barrier to achievement.